jasongrimes/fretboardfoundation/_pages/index.md

 ### Get notified of updates

-Subscribe to the Fretboard Foundation newsletter to be notified when new learning materials are available (unsubscribe at any time):
+Subscribe to the Fretboard Foundation newsletter below to get notified when new learning materials are available.
+(Unsubscribe at any time.)

 <!-- ConvertKit Newsletter Subscribe form -->
 <script src="https://f.convertkit.com/ckjs/ck.5.js"></script>